The Quiet American (2002 film): Production

-The film was shot in Hanoi, Saigon, Ninh Bình and Hội An in Vietnam.
+The film was shot in Hanoi, Ho Chi Minh City, Ninh Bình and Hội An in Vietnam.

 Reception

 The film earned positive reviews from critics, currently holding an 87% rating on Rotten Tomatoes based on 156 reviews, and an average rating of 7.65/10, with the consensus: "Thoughtful and wonderfully acted, The Quiet American manages to capture the spirit of Green[e]'s novel."
 It also has a score of 84 out of 100 on Metacritic, based on 39 critics, indicating "universal acclaim".

 The first rough cut was screened to a test audience on September 10, 2001 and received positive ratings.
 However, the September 11 attacks took place the next day, and audience ratings dropped with each subsequent screening.
-Reacting to criticism of the film's "unpatriotic" message, Miramax shelved the film for a year.
-It was finally screened publicly at the Toronto International Film Festival in September 2002 to critical acclaim.
+Reacting to audience perception that the film was not patriotic, Miramax shelved the film for a year.
+The Quiet American was finally screened publicly at the Toronto International Film Festival in September 2002 to critical acclaim.
 The film received an Oscar qualification release in November 2002 and a limited release in January 2003.

+The theatrical release ran 118 minutes.
+Subsequent television and video releases cut 17 minutes, and run 101 minutes.
+Cut were: a kissing scene between Fowler and his young mistress, Phuong; Pyle's courtship of Phuong while Fowler is away, including a dimly lit sex scene; and much of the exposition of the police investigation at the end of the film.